What Is an F1 Visa?

 - A low deductible, generally under $500 per illness/injury

-Do I need health insurance for an F1 visa?
+Do I Need Health Insurance for an F1 Visa?

 Yes, F1 students can and should get good health insurance while studying in the United States.
 Many universities require F1 students to buy the school sponsored health insurance plans.
 These plans provide comprehensive coverage for medical emergencies, routine healthcare, and other health related needs.
 It is important for F1 students to have health insurance to cover the high costs of healthcare in the U.S. and to meet university requirements.